 If you’ve come to McDonald’s and try to access any of the following activities, you will be prompted by a message that says the website either blocked or inaccessible.

 Some websites are blocked to keep the facility safe from explicit atmosphere.

-Free Wi-Fi networks and particularly public Wi-Fi networks are a breeding ground for hackers and alike.
+Free WiFi Hotspots and particularly public Wi-Fi networks are a breeding ground for hackers and alike.
 Since McDonald’s offers a free public Wi-Fi network, it is automatically attracting malicious actors to exploit their network.

 What this means is that anyone who connects to McDonald’s free Wi-Fi or any other public Wi-Fi network is at risk of having their private internet activities exposed.
 So if you’re thinking of enjoying a free service, know that it’s only free because you’re the product!

 Data mining companies and cybercriminals are actively targeting unsecured Wi-Fi networks (McDonald’s in our case) and harvesting data and private activities of millions of users.
 To steer clear of such surveillance, you must protect yourself with encryption.

 Connect to PureVPN and cloak your real identity coupled with encryption that will keep your internet activities safe and sound.
 As a virtual IP gets assigned to you, your internet traffic routes through the encrypted VPN tunnel, keeping your private communications private.